gymrek-lab/gymreklab.github.io/doc/WDL.rst

 it's something like "task not eligible for call caching".
 Because of this design choice, I'm not sure if you can get Cromwell call caching to work with local docker image tarballs.

+Another unexpected input to call caching seems to be the backend (though I've not seen this confirmed in the docs), so for instance if you run your job sometimes with SLURM and sometimes on an interactive node, I can't seem to use the results of one in the other.

 Other call caching optimizations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~